AIJack: Let's Hijack AI! Security and Privacy Risk Simulator for Machine Learning: Introduction

 \section{Introduction}

 Machine learning (ML) has become a foundational component of diverse applications, spanning image recognition to natural language processing.
-As these technologies proliferate, the need to comprehend and address security risks associated with ML models becomes imperative.
+As these technologies proliferate, comprehending and addressing security risks associated with ML models becomes imperative.